 One of Laney’s most rewarding experiences came as a Coach Mentor for the Newport Academy.
 Laney was involved with the weekly coaching sessions where she advised teens on their emotional, educational and career goals.

 Laney worked as a guidance intern at The Charles E. Smith Jewish Day School during her 1st year of graduate school, and assisted in individual and group therapy, as well as case and program management.

-Laney will obtain her LCSW degree in the next year and hopes to begin working with children and teens..
+Laney will obtain her LCSW degree in the Spring of 2021 and hopes to begin working with children and teens..